Trodelvy® (sacituzumab govitecan-hziy)

 Real-World Data on SG Use in Patients With BrM

-• In the BMPos population, 26 (81.2%) of patients discontinued SG mostly due to disease progression.
-AEs that led to SG dose reduction were reported in 4 (12.5%) patients, with no reports of SG-related death.
-ORR in the BMPos population was 6 (19.8%).6
+• In the BMPos population, 26 patients (81.2%) discontinued SG mostly due to disease progression.
+AEs that led to SG dose reduction were reported in 4 patients (12.5%), with no reports of SG-related death.6

 In a retrospective, observational study of SG in 33 patients with HER2- mBC and CNS metastases (treated/stable BrM, active BrM, and LMD), the overall median (95% CI) CNS and extra-CNS PFS was 2.9 (2–4.3) mo and 2.6 (1.9–4) mo, respectively.
 Three patients (TNBC, n=2; HR+/HER2-, n=1) had bicompartmental PFS that was >10 mo; each had surgery and brain RT.
 No safety data were reported.8